neuefische/wd-flipped-classroom-curriculum/sessions/js-callback-functions/js-callback-functions.md

 ---

-## Inline Callback Functions
+## Callback Functions

 A callback function is a function that is passed `as an argument` into another function.

-The outer function can execute this callback function in the correct moment or multiple times, for
+The outer function can execute this callback function at the correct moment or multiple times, for
 example:

 - when an event is triggered
 - when the fetched data arrived on your computer
-- execute the function for each element in an array.
+- for each element in an array.

 Callback functions are used, whenever the program itself needs to figure out `when` or `how many times` the function needs to be executed.
 We already used callback functions in